-Due to COVID-19, In the Field workplace tours have been postponed until further notice.
+Important: Due to the COVID-19 pandemic, In the Field workplace tours have been postponed until further notice.
 We look forward to resuming normal programming for In the Field as soon as it's safe to do so!

 In addition to these Career Exploration programs, there are many other ways to gain EL opportunities, such as Work Study, Internships and Volunteering.

-The Fall/Winter Work Study Program is now closed for applications; Summer Work Study postings will be available on CLNx in April.
+The Fall/Winter Work Study Program roles are posted in August.
+Summer Work Study postings are available in CLNx in April.

-For more information including program dates, application process and eligibility, please visit CLNx at
+For more information including program dates, application process and eligibility, please visit CLNx under Jobs & Recruitment, Work Study

 Students in 2nd year and up can find resources in the soon-to-be-published Student Life Course (title TBD) in Quercus!
 Topics will include things like:

 - Getting Experience